espocrm/documentation/docs/administration/installation-by-script.md

 If you need a high-security connection, you have to use your own SSL/TLS certificate.
 In this mode, EspoCRM will be installed with dummy certificates which should be replaced by real ones.

 Post installation steps:

 1. Go to your server directory `/var/www/espocrm/data/nginx/ssl/cert/`.

 2. Replace the following certificates with your own:

     - fullchain.pem
     - privkey.pem

+  **Important!**
+  Your own certificates have to substitute the existing certificates and must have the same names.

 3. Restart nginx server:

 ```